Sanjin72W/Sanjin72W.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a student majoring in Automation (UWA Joint Program) at the School of Computer Science, Southwest University in Chongqing, China.Ranking 4/102 students([[Link]](https://github.com/Sanjin72W/Sanjin72W.github.io/blob/main/images/ranking_222022321132054_2025-04-02.pdf)) with a GPA of 4.3/5([[Link]](https://github.com/Sanjin72W/Sanjin72W.github.io/blob/main/images/GPA_222022321132054_2025-04-02.pdf)) and working in the Multimedia Digital Technology Laboratory under the supervision of Prof. Xiaoqin Tang[[Link]](https://cis.swu.edu.cn/info/1014/4462.htm).
+I am currently a student majoring in Automation (UWA Joint Program) at the School of Computer Science, Southwest University in Chongqing, China.Ranking 4/102 students with a GPA of 4.3/5 and working in the Multimedia Digital Technology Laboratory under the supervision of Prof. Xiaoqin Tang[[Link]](https://cis.swu.edu.cn/info/1014/4462.htm).

 My research primarily focuses on 2D/3D CT reconstruction and MRI reconstruction.
 I am proficient in PyTorch and C, and also experienced in MATLAB.
 I have a solid understanding of the fundamental frameworks behind algorithms such as diffusion models and 3DGS, with particularly deep insights into the NeRF framework.